sharansirius/react_enablement/README.md

 Rename the App.css and index.css files to App.scss and index.scss, change the path where ever they are being imported

-Please try running application once
+Please try running application using the below command to ensure everything is working fine

 ##### `npm start`